Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 The number of correctly filled figures in relation to their total number (correctness index);

-The number of filled figures for each minute, (dynamics of changes in the pace of activity);
+The number of completed figures per minute (dynamics of changes in the pace of activity);

-The nature of the necessary motivation for the activity (achievement motivation, play, competitive)
+The nature of the necessary motivation for activity (motivation for achievement, play, competition)

-5-5.5 years - the technique is available in the full version of the presentation (filling in 3 figures) with various errors, in particular, omissions and rather quickly approaching satiety (the child is "enough" for no more than 5-6 lines).
+5-5.5 years – it is possible to perform the method in its full presentation version (filling in 3 figures) with various errors, in particular omissions and fairly quickly onset of satiety (the child is “enough” for no more than 5-6 lines).
 The pace of activity is often uneven;

-6-7 years old - full implementation is available with gradual training (by the end of the second line, the child stops referring to the sample) and possible single errors.
-The pace of activity either increases, or, having reached a certain level, remains constant.
+6-7 years – full implementation is available with gradual learning (by the end of the second line the child stops referring to the model) and possible isolated errors.
+The pace of activity either increases or, having reached a certain level, remains constant.

-After 7 years, error-free execution of the technique is available.
-The speed of execution and the number of "returns" to the sample begin to acquire great importance.
-Good results of performing the methodology are considered: filling in 100 forms of the form on average in up to 3 minutes, error-free, or with a single error, but rather with its own error correction, when focusing not so much on the sample as on your own marks on the form.
+After 7 years, error-free implementation of the technique is available.
+Great importance begins to gain speed of execution and the number of “returns” to the pattern.
+Good results of the method are considered to be: filling out 100 figures on the form on average in up to 3 minutes, without errors, or with a single error, but rather with your own correction of the error, when focusing not so much on the sample, but on your own marks on the form.

 Memorizing 10 words (according to A.R.
 Luria)

-Target: diagnostics of the volume and speed of auditory-speech memorization of a certain number of words, the volume of delayed reproduction.
+Target: diagnostics of the volume and speed of auditory-verbal memorization of a certain number of words, the volume of delayed reproduction.

-Stimulus material : 10 simple (monosyllabic) unrelated words in the singular of the nominative case are used to memorize.
+Stimulus material : for memorization, 10 simple (monosyllabic), unrelated words in the singular nominative case are used.

-Instruction A: “Now we will memorize words.
+Instruction A: “Now we will memorize the words.
 Listen carefully.
-After I have pronounced all the words, you will repeat them to me as you remember, in any order.
-Try to memorize as many words as possible. "
+After I say all the words, you will repeat them to me as you remember, in any order.
+Try to remember as many words as possible."

-Words are read out slowly (at intervals of 0.5-1 sec.)
-And clearly.
-After the first repetition of words by the child, the reproduced words are marked in the protocol table.
-It is advisable to note the sequence in which the words are played.
-No comments are made about the child's activities.
+The words are read slowly (at intervals of 0.5-1 seconds) and clearly.
+After the child repeats words for the first time, the reproduced words are marked in the protocol table.
+It is advisable to note the sequence in which words are reproduced.
+No comments are made about the child’s activities.

-Instruction B:"Now I will read the same words again, and you will repeat them again, both the ones you said and the new ones that you will remember."
+Instruction B:“Now I will read the same words again, and you will repeat them again, both those that you said and new ones that you will remember.”

-After a stable memorization of all 10 words, they move on to other diagnostic techniques.
+After stable memorization of all 10 words, they move on to other diagnostic methods.
 After 40-50 minutes, the psychologist asks the child to remember the words.

-Instruction B:"Now let's remember the words that we have memorized."
+Instruction B:“Now let’s remember the words that we memorized”

 The protocol records all the words that the child remembered and the sequence in which he reproduced them.
-Based on the results of the study, a memorization curve can be built.
+Based on the results of the study, a memorization curve can be constructed.

 Indicators:

-The duration of memorizing a given volume of words;
+Duration of memorization of a given volume of words;

 Delayed playback volume;

 The technique can be used in full, starting from 7-8 years of age.
-Memorization in the volume of 9 + 2 words is available to healthy children.
-Delayed reproduction of 8 + 2 words is available to approximately 80% of children;
+Memorization of 9+2 words is available to healthy children.
+Delayed recall of 8+2 words is available to approximately 80% of children;

-For children under 7 years old, it is possible to use a smaller amount of vocabulary material (5-8 words) with appropriate normative performance.
+For children under 7 years of age, it is possible to use a smaller amount of vocabulary material (5-8 words) with appropriate standard performance.

-On a large number of healthy subjects, it was found that in healthy people, both adults and school-age children, the memorization curve has the following character: 5, 7, 9, or 6,8,9 or 5,7, 10, i.e. by the third repetition, the subject reproduces 9 or 10 words and with subsequent repetitions is held at the numbers 9 or 10.
+Using a large number of healthy subjects, it was established that in healthy people, both adults and school-age children, the memory curve is as follows: 5, 7, 9, or 6,8,9 or 5,7, 10, i.e. By the third repetition, the subject reproduces 9 or 10 words and during subsequent repetitions remains on the numbers 9 or 10.

-Children with organic brain damage reproduce relatively fewer words.
-They can name unnecessary words and "get stuck" on this error.
-Many such "extra" words are produced by children in a state of disinhibition.
-The "memorization curve" can indicate both a weakening of active attention and severe fatigue.
-For example, sometimes the child reproduces 8 or 9 words for the second time, and on subsequent tests he remembers them less and less.
-Such a subject suffers from forgetfulness, absent-mindedness.
-The "memorization curve" can have the form of a "plateau", that is, children reproduce the same number of the same words each time.
-Such stability indicates emotional lethargy, lack of interest in remembering more.
+Children with organic damage the brain reproduces a relatively smaller number of words.
+They may say unnecessary words and get stuck on this mistake.
+Many such “extra” words are produced by children in a state of disinhibition.
+The “memorization curve” may indicate a weakening of active attention and severe fatigue.
+For example, sometimes a child reproduces 8 or 9 words for the second time, and on subsequent trials he recalls fewer and fewer of them.
+Such a subject suffers from forgetfulness and absent-mindedness.
+The “memorization curve” can take the form of a “plateau,” i.e., children reproduce the same number of the same words every time.
+Such stability indicates emotional lethargy and lack of interest in remembering more.

-1. Analyze the protocol using the “10 words” method, draw up a “memorization curve”.
-To do this, the repetition numbers are plotted along the horizontal axis, and the number of correctly reproduced words is plotted along the vertical axis.
-Draw conclusions regarding the characteristics of the subject's memorization.
+1. Analyze the protocol using the “10 words” method and draw up a “memorization curve.”
+To do this, repetition numbers are plotted along the horizontal axis, and the number of correctly reproduced words is plotted along the vertical axis.
+Draw conclusions regarding the memory characteristics of the subject.

 Forest